FremyCompany/css-grid-polyfill/README.md

 # CSS-Grid-Polyfill

+> <strong>IMPORTANT NOTE:</strong> The Grid specification has undergone several major changes since this polyfill was written, and I have not had time to work on keeping the polyfill up to date.
+I welcome contributions and am ready to help, but I do not have time to commit on fixing issues myself at this time.

 Welcome to this first version of the CSS-Grid-Polyfill.
-More pieces of information will come as time goes, but here's already a summary of the announcement blog post.

-The goal of this project is to provide a working implementation of css grids for current browsers.
+The goal of this project is to provide a working implementation of css grids for current browsers, for prototyping purposes.